About Us

 Sarah Tilley is a psychedelic guide, integration specialist and holistic therapist specialising in psychedelic therapy, modern relationships and sexual wellbeing.

-Creator of the Beautiful Space methodology of psychedelic assisted relational wellbeing, Sarah is highly regarded as an expert in her field by the global psychedelics community
+Creator of the Beautiful Space methodology of psychedelic-assisted relational wellbeing, Sarah is a highly regarded expert in her field by the global psychedelics community.

-With over 20 years of experience, Sarah has worked with individuals, couples, and groups, using plant medicine to facilitate profound shifts in awareness.
-Her unique approach integrates psychedelic therapy, regression, hypnosis, breathwork, and guided visualisation to get to the root cause and promote full-spectrum holistic wellness.
+With over 20 years of experience, Sarah has worked with individuals, couples, and groups, utilising plant medicine to facilitate profound shifts in awareness.
+Her distinctive approach combines psychedelic therapy, holistic wellness, regression, hypnosis, breathwork, and guided visualisation to address the root cause and promote full-spectrum mind-body wellbeing.

 Sarah has successfully guided hundreds of altered-state journeys, skillfully incorporating music, powerful intention, and ongoing integration into her practice.
 She is a member of the Complementary Medical Association and a long-term student of renowned relationship therapist Esther Perel.

-An International speaker at Wonderland, ICPR, Master Events and regularly featured in mainstream press including Time Magazine, The Times, The Daily Mail, Sarah is a respected voice on sex equality, consensual non-monogamy, and female empowerment.
+An International speaker at Wonderland, ICPR, and Master Events, and regularly featured in mainstream press, including Time Magazine, Women’s Health, and The Times, Sarah is a respected voice on couples, families, self-development, female empowerment, male vulnerability, and psychedelic relational therapy.

-As the host of The Intimacy Lab, Sarah continues to lead the conversation on psychedelic science and relationship wellbeing.
-Drawing from her background as a professional classical violinist, she creates immersive music journeys and soundscapes using generative music, enhancing the therapeutic experience.
+As the host of The Intimacy Lab, Sarah continues to lead discussions on psychedelic science and relationship wellbeing.
+Drawing from her background as a professional classical violinist, she creates immersive musical journeys and soundscapes using generative music to enhance the therapeutic experience.

-Sarah’s work is deeply rooted in her inherited Asian heritage, blending the many disciplines of philosophy and spirituality with modern therapeutic practices.
-Her lifelong exploration of shamanism, Taoism, human consciousness, trauma, and attachment theory has shaped her holistic approach to healing and personal growth.
+Sarah’s work is deeply rooted in her inherited Asian heritage.
+It combines various disciplines of philosophy and spirituality with contemporary therapeutic practices.
+Her lifelong exploration of shamanism, Taoism, human consciousness, trauma, and attachment theory has shaped her holistic approach to healing her childhood trauma and ongoing self-development.

 We pride ourselves on our expert team of researchers, therapists and scientists from top universities around the world who have contributed to our novel model of psychedelic-assisted wellness